DaveSkender/Stock.Indicators/docs/_indicators/FisherTransform.md

 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.

-:hourglass: **Convergence Warning**: The first `N+15` warmup periods will have unusable decreasing magnitude, convergence-related precision errors that can be as high as ~25% deviation in earlier indicator values.
+> :hourglass: **Convergence warning**: The first `N+15` warmup periods will have unusable decreasing magnitude, convergence-related precision errors that can be as high as ~25% deviation in earlier indicator values.

 ### FisherTransformResult